hamedyaghoobian/MuhlenbergSTEM25-EmotionAI/docs/instructor_guide.md

   - What strategies improved accuracy
   - Real-world applications of this technology
   - Ethical considerations

+## Small Dataset Optimizations

+The application has been specially optimized to work with small datasets collected during the workshop:

+### Technical Optimizations
+- **Enhanced data augmentation**: Creates more variations from each training image
+- **Regularization**: Prevents overfitting to the small training set
+- **Early stopping**: Automatically stops training when performance stops improving
+- **Smaller batch size**: Better suited for small datasets
+- **Input validation**: Ensures students have at least 3 images per emotion

+### Teaching Tips
+- Remind students that professional AI systems use thousands or millions of images
+- Explain that the app uses "transfer learning" to work with limited data
+- If students are getting poor results, suggest:
+  - Taking more varied photos (different angles, expressions)
+  - Making more exaggerated expressions
+  - Ensuring even lighting on their face
+  - Using the "Reset Everything" button to start fresh

+### Common Issues
+- **"Insufficient Data" error**: Make sure students capture at least 3 images for each emotion
+- **One emotion dominates predictions**: This indicates an imbalanced training set
+- **Low accuracy**: This is normal with small datasets - focus on the learning process
+- **Slow training**: This is expected due to the optimizations for small datasets

 ## New Interactive Features to Highlight